 • Demonstrate the use of nationally recognized resources in the development of policies and procedures

 This online self-learning module uses an interactive format with embedded video, case studies, and questions for the user to answer.
 Learn key strategies for inclusion of children with special needs.
-Download the Document Packet and Children with Special Needs-Resources and References document that has links to many useful resources.
+Download the Document Packet, Resource List and Quick Reference Sheets from Managing Chronic Health Needs in Child Care and Schools - A Quick Reference Guide, 2nd Edition..
 To open the module online, CLICK SLM Online-Children with Special Needs.
 Make sure your computer has a current version of Adobe Flash Player.
-You can download updates of the software for free at www.adobe.com.
-PA child care practitioners may submit completed work for review for credit by completing an electronic response form via a link in the Document Packet, or by scanning the pages and attaching them to an e-mail, or by sending them by fax or by surface mail to ECELS.
-Be sure to follow the instructions in the “Important Reminders” box next to the list of self-learning modules on this webpage. have ECELS review your work for state-authorized training credit, select the button that says "Click Here to Order SLM Reviews."
+Adobe Flash is integrated in Internet Explorer on Windows 10.
+Download updates of the software for free here.
+PA early care and education (ECE) providers may submit completed work for review for credit by completing an electronic response form from the link in the Document Packet, by scanning the Response Sheet and Registration Form and attaching them to an e-mail, or by sending them by fax or by surface mail to ECELS.
+Be sure to follow the instructions in the “Important Reminders” box next to the list of self-learning modules.
+To have ECELS review your work for state-authorized training credit, select the button that says "Click Here to Order SLM Reviews."
 Follow the instructions and pay for the review of your work.
 (ECERS-R, ITERS-R Program Structure, Personal Care Routines.
 K7-C2-84.)
-Updated 3/13/2018.
+Updated 6/2019.

 ECELS recognizes the Federal Emergency Management Agency (FEMA) Multi-hazard Planning for Child Care course as a quality learning experience for emergency planning.
 It has many worksheets and suggestions from experts that help child care providers make effective plans.